captainbrosset/devtools-tips/CONTRIBUTING.md

 The site is build by default in `production` mode, but you can also choose to build in `dev` mode.
 Building in `dev` mode does the following things:

 * The service worker code is removed from the build site, making it easier to reload your changes.
-* The Google Analytics code is also removed.
+* The analytics code is also removed.

 To build in `dev` mode: